wyhwong/Data-Analysis-Docker-ENV-/README.md

 # Data-Analysis-Template

+---

-## Description of Repo
+## Description and Usage

-This template standardized the basic docker environment of customized data analysis environment with Python.
+This repository standardized a basic docker environment of customized data analysis needs with Python/C/C++.
 The makefile commands are listed in the following:

----

-## Data Analysis with Python
 ```bash
 # To build image for containers
 make build